dostuffthatmatters/armadillo/README.md

 <br/>
 <br/>

-_I am using this tool for a lecture I am holding.
-I have one repo for the whole semester with one subdirectory in it for every week._
+_I am using this tool for [a university tutorial I am holding](https://github.com/dostuffthatmatters/IN8011-WS20).
+I have one repo for the whole semester with one subdirectory in it for every week.
-_Students should not be required to download the whole repo every week and learning/using git is not a programming-introductory thing!_
+Students should not be required to download the whole repo every week and learning/using git is not a programming-introductory thing!_

 [_buy me a coffee :)_](https://www.buymeacoffee.com/dstm)